vineetakhurana/CSCDevOps-Deployment/README.md

     node infrastructure

+When you first run it.
+It will not work!
+Notice that *-www, doesn't have any node_modules/ installed.
+Think about some of the conceptual issues of deploying code versus a build.
+For now, you can add into a hook, a step to run: "npm install".

 You should be able to visit localhost:8080 and access the green slice!
 In expanding on this concept, we could do the same exact steps, but on a different AWS instances, droplets, etc.